reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 :::info Prerequisites

 - Familiarity with key Redux terms and concepts like "actions", "reducers", "store", and "dispatching".
-(See **[Part 1](./part-1-overview-concepts.md)** for explanations of these terms.)
+(See [**Part 1: Redux Overview and Concepts**](./part-1-overview-concepts.md) for explanations of these terms.)

 :::